renovatebot/renovate/lib/modules/datasource/readme.md

 The `getDigest` function has two inputs:

-- `config`: the Renovate config for the package being updated, contains same fields as `getReleases`
+- `config`: the Renovate config for the package being updated, has the same fields as `getReleases`
 - `newValue`: the version or value to retrieve the digest for

 The `getDigest` function returns a string output representing the digest value.
 If none is found then a return value of `null` should be returned.